TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-virtualmachineplannedm-scaleset.md

 Azure conducts planned maintenance on virtual machine scale sets.
 To maintain the host infrastructure, Azure uses in-place migration to apply updates across fault domains.
 VMs in the scale sets are paused while their hosts are updated.
 No notifications are sent for these operations.<br>

 To maintain the VM instances within the scale sets, planned maintenance is scheduled in waves.
 A wave starts with a notification to a subscription owner and co-owners.
-This notification defines a schedule with two time windows:<br>
+This notification defines a schedule with two time windows:

 - **Self-service window**<br>
  This time period is when you can proactively start self-service maintenance.
 Be aware that self-service maintenance might not be available for all your VMs, and is also not recommended for VMs in availability sets.
 - **Scheduled maintenance window**<br>